bdelbosc/nuxeo-stream-sse/README.md

 This is a proof of concept **NOT FOR PRODUCTION**.

+## About

+Nuxeo Stream is a server side stream processor that relies on Apache Kafka.
+Client can submits asynchronous processing command and request the state using a REST API, but it will be better to get continuous and realtime feedback instead of having to periodically pull the state.

 ## Goals

 1. Propagates Nuxeo Stream records to the client side.
 2. Support a massive number of clients per front node and scale horizontally.

-This can be used to provide continuous feedback on long asynchronous processing, for instance the progression of a Nuxeo Bulk command.

-## Design
+## Design Decisions

-This is a one way communication server to client, Server Sent Event is supported by all browsers and is designed exactly for this.
+We need a one way communication from server to client.
+Server Sent Event is supported by all browsers and is exactly designed for this.

 To scale on the number of client it requires async NIO and a multi reactor pattern in order to handle a high number of concurrent requests.
 Vert.x is a solid solution that should support thousands of connections per node with very few resources.

+### Rejected alternatives

+- Use helidon and rxJava with an observer pattern:
+    - pros: we could run Nuxeo Runtime/Core as micro service on the same instance
+    - cons: much more complex than vert.x event-bus

+- Use Akka:
+    - pros:
+    - cons: actors is a complex pattern just for this specific need

+## Usage

 Clients subscribe to streams using a REST API and receive records from the stream in real time: